skynav/ttt/README.md

     4.10
 </pre>

- * The primary developer (skynavga) is using Mac OSX 10.8.3 on a MBP 15" Retina.
+ * The primary developer (skynavga) is using Mac OSX 10.8.3 on an MBP 15" Retina.

  * Work on the first three testing phases is essentially complete as of May 24, 2013; however, the fourth phase remains work in progress, and, as such, users should not rely upon it until this documentation indicates it is (reasonably) complete.